11 Tips for Visiting Yellowstone National Park

 Passing the bison on the way up to Dunraven Pass.

 We first experienced the dining rooms on our winter visit, when that was our only option.
 To say we were hooked is an understatement.
-The menus have a good balance of “traditional fare” and more “exotic” game meats, such as bison, elk or antelope.
+The menus typically have a good balance of “traditional fare” and more “exotic” game meats, such as bison, elk or antelope.

-Know Where (and When) to Find Wildlife
+Tip #6: Know Where (and When) to Find Wildlife

-One of the highlights of Yellowstone is amazing wildlife.
+One of the highlights of Yellowstone is the amazing wildlife.
 In fact, we look forward to that more than anything else when we visit.

 So, what will you see here?
 You’ll see bison and elk for sure.
 You won’t have to drive far to see a few hanging out near, or even on, the road.
 You’ll also probably see a couple of black bears and maybe a grizzly bear or two.
 Pronghorn antelope are fairly common.
 Occasionally you’ll spot a Bighorn sheep.
+Of course, the animals do whatever they want, so nothing is guaranteed.

 If you’re super-lucky and have good binoculars, you might see a wolf.
 They are generally nowhere near the roads, so you’ll have to work for this one!
 You will often find a bunch of folks with spotting scopes set up in one of the valleys on the lookout.
 You can ask them if they’ve seen one before spending hours just looking and hoping.